trendy-sand-dance/database/README.md

 <div align=center>

-# service template
+# Database service
-This repo contains the basic layout of our backend services, it runs a node server and includes containers for user management and database
+This repo contains the basic layout of our database services, it runs a node server and includes a SQLite database
 </div>